debezium/container-images/connect-base/0.9/README.md

 ### `CONFIG_STORAGE_TOPIC`

 This environment variable is required when running the Kafka Connect service.
 Set this to the name of the Kafka topic where the Kafka Connect services in the group store connector configurations.
-The topic must have a single partition and be highly replicated (e.g., 3x or more).
+The topic must have a single partition, should be highly replicated (e.g., 3x or more) and should be configured for compaction.

 ### `OFFSET_STORAGE_TOPIC`

 This environment variable is required when running the Kafka Connect service.
 Set this to the name of the Kafka topic where the Kafka Connect services in the group store connector offsets.
-The topic must have a single partition and be highly replicated (e.g., 3x or more).
+The topic should have many partitions, be highly replicated (e.g., 3x or more) and should be configured for compaction.

 ### `STATUS_STORAGE_TOPIC`

 This environment variable should be provided when running the Kafka Connect service.
 Set this to the name of the Kafka topic where the Kafka Connect services in the group store connector status.
-The topic must have a single partition and be highly replicated (e.g., 3x or more).
+The topic can have multiple partitions, should be highly replicated (e.g., 3x or more) and should be configured for compaction.

 ### `BOOTSTRAP_SERVERS`